klaasnicolaas/ha_nfc_scanner/README.md

 ## About

 Imagine that you could start or stop everything with a NFC tag in Home Assistant :smile: Every time you hold an NFC tag against the scanner (and the UID of it is included in the list), there will be send an MQTT message to your broker and eventually to Home Assistant.
 With a LED you also get physical feedback, that the scanner has actually recognized your Tag.
+Recently I have added the feature to use Over The Air(OTA) updates, with password protection.

 For the NFC scanner I designed a circuit board (PCB) and a 3D printed case.

 - In the `case` folder you will find the required STL files.
 - In the `pcb` folder you can find the Gerber files.
 Many people let their boards made by [Seeedstudio](https://www.seeedstudio.com/fusion_pcb.html) in Shenzhen.
+- In the `img` folder some pictures of the project.

 If you have suggestions or questions, open an **issue** or contribute via a **PR**!